tansawit/tansawit.me/content/posts/favorite-tools-apps.md

 ### [Vimac](https://vimacapp.com/): Vim-like Mac Navigation

 After falling down the Vim rabbit-hole, I've been trying to find ways to use Vim-based/keyboard-only navigations in as many contexts as possible.
 And other than my terminal, the two contexts that I normally use my mouse are in my browser (Chrome) and general app/program navigation.
-Having found [Surfingkeys](https://github.com/brookhong/Surfingkeys) for Chrome, I tried to find a similar solution for general button-clicking across app.
+Having found [Surfingkeys](https://github.com/brookhong/Surfingkeys) for Chrome, I tried to find a similar solution for general application and interface navigation.
 Thus, enters Vimac.

 The app allows you to assign a hotkey which, once pressed, will show a layer of shortcut keys over any recognized clickable elements on the screen (example below).
 After pressing the desired key combination, the app will simulate a mouse click on that element.
 Even though the app seems to work pretty well most of the time, its beta status definitely shows.
-Sometime the assigned keyboard shortcut does not register, and some places that are buttons/navigation are not recognized.
-But overall I'm definitely with it.
+Sometimes the assigned keyboard shortcut does not register, and some places that are buttons/navigation are not recognized.
+But overall I'm definitely happy with it.

 ![Vimac Demo on the Finder Applications folder](/images/lists/vimac.png)